rolandra1/rolandra1.github.io/index.md

 For the Algorithms and Data Structures category, the artifact I selected is my **Deep Q Learning Cartpole project** from CS 370 Current and Emerging Trends in Computer Science.
 This project trains an intelligent agent to balance a pole on a moving cart using reinforcement learning.

 The original version already showed how to use a neural network with Q learning to approximate the value function.
-During enhancement I focused on the algorithmic side and on clarity:
+During enhancement, I focused on the algorithmic side and on clarity:

 - Refined the Q learning loop and experience replay logic to make the flow easier to follow
 - Tuned parameters such as the learning rate, discount factor, and exploration rate to study how they affected training